“Sooner or later Southerners all come home,

 For many, OKRA, that spiny and slimy pod, is the only way to thicken a gumbo.
 Okra not only thickens a gumbo; it adds flavor.
 It is usually sliced and then sautéed with what many consider the holy trinity of gumbo-making: onions, celery and bell peppers.
 Okra gumbo has a subtler flavor than filé- or roux-based gumbos.

-Historically, a seafood gumbo was not made with filé because okra would be in season when seafood was fresh.
-A duck or venison gumbo would not have okra in it, since hunting season falls during winter and fall, when okra could not be found.
+Historically, cooks did not make seafood gumbo with filé because okra would be in season when seafood was fresh.
+A duck or venison gumbo would not have okra in it, since hunting season falls during winter and fall, when they could not find okra.
 While these traditions sprang from simple availability of ingredients, they still hold true in many parts of the South’s gumbo tradition.